-QB Confidence Index: How NFL teams feel about their depth
+QB Confidence Index: How every NFL team feels about their depth

 7. Detroit Lions

-Matthew Stafford got his huge contract extension last offseason, and nothing's changed here since then.
+Matthew Stafford got his huge contract extension last offseason, and nothing has changed here since then.
 Matt Cassel and Jake Rudock are the backups, but like the guys in front of him on this list, Stafford doesn't miss games.
 He plays hurt, he loves the offensive system in which he plays, his receivers fit what the Lions are doing perfectly and they trust Stafford to get them the ball.
 If the Lions have problems, quarterback isn't one of them.
 That's the definition of confidence.

 8. Los Angeles Chargers